IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 ![Solution Dashboard](images/solution-dashboard.png)
 _A Solution dashboard with a single Application from this tour._

-Additional Applications can be created from the Solution dashboard by clicking on the `Create new application...` button.
+Additional Applications can be created from the Solution dashboard by clicking on the `Create new application...` button or a clone can be performed (similar to a Github template repository) on an existing Intent Architect project by clicking on `Copy Existing Application...`.

 Applications can also be filtered with the text field as well as _favourited_ by clicking the _Star_ in the top right-hand of an Application.
 They can be removed by right-clicking and selecting the `Delete` option.

 ## What's Next